 Handle is a tad small.
 Occasionally, users found that the handle had uncomfortable ridges that could be sanded off.

-Many different weight options, ranging from 10-to-60 pounds.
+Many different weight options, ranging from 10 to 60 pounds.
 Made of solid, quality cast iron that is built to last.
-Textured, wide handle for a comfortable and secure grip for both beginners and experienced lifters.
+Textured, wide handle creates a comfortable and secure grip for both beginners and experienced lifters.

 A couple reports of customers receiving products with sharp burrs on handles.